You are here:

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

-Italy has contributed to the Vaccine Alliance since 2006 when they became a founding member of the IFFIm and is its third largest contributor with a 20-year commitment of USD 600 million.
-At Gavi’s pledging conference in London in 2011, Italy pledged an additional EUR 25.5 million to IFFIm.
+Italy has contributed to the Vaccine Alliance since 2006 when they became a founding member of IFFIm and is its third largest contributor with a total commitment of EUR 492.3.
 Italy also took a leading role in launching the first AMC to accelerate the development and availability of pneumococcal vaccines.
 They are the largest donor to the AMC with a pledge of USD 635 million.
 At Gavi’s replenishment conference in Berlin 2015, Italy pledged an additional EUR 100 million in direct contributions for 2016-2020.
+The Government of Italy confirmed its support to Gavi on December 1, 2016 when the contribution agreement was signed in Rome.

 Contributions and pledges in total: